-The rms horsepower is calculated by taking the square root of the sum of these horsepowers squared, multiplied by the time interval at that horsepower, and divided by the sum of the times plus the term (toff ÷ F), as indicated in the box directly above this column.
+The RMS horsepower is calculated by taking the square root of the sum of these horsepowers squared, multiplied by the time interval at that horsepower, and divided by the sum of the times plus the term (toff ÷ F), as indicated in Figure 1.

 Substituting the example values into the boxed equation and solving reveals that hprms = 7.2.
 Thus, a 7½-hp motor can be used from the standpoint of horsepower alone.
 However the second item, maximum torque, still must be checked before reaching a final decision.
 The maximum torque required to drive this particular pump will be found at the highest pressure - because the gear pump's output flow is constant.
 Use this equation: